BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 Bitcoin is the original cryptocurrency and that cements it in peoples minds as the one true cryptocurrency.
 If you didn't listen to it on vinyl you didn't listen to it.
 Which is obviously absurd, we have infinite music at our discretion.

-However bitcoin is objectivly the worst currency of the bunch with new players like Cardano and IOTA offering pefect solutions to the online currency problems.
+However bitcoin is objectivly the worst currency of the bunch with new players like Cardano and IOTA offering perfect solutions to our online currency problem.
 Mainly, scaling, centralization, fees, and ease of use.

 **Some kinda cutaway**